Experience

 As Ashland’s Head Coach, recruited and coached 22 GLIAC All-Conference and seven All-American Team selections, as well as the two GLIAC Players of the Year and one GLIAC Freshman of the Year

-From 2008 to 2015, helped lead Ashland to two GLIAC Regular Season Championships, two GLIAC Tournament Championships, and three NCAA Tournament berths (2012-13 Division II National Championship)
+From 2008 to 2015, helped lead Ashland to six winning seasons, four 21+ win seasons, two GLIAC Regular Season Championships, two GLIAC Tournament Championships, and three NCAA Tournament berths (2012-13 Division II National Championship)

-As a student-athlete at Davidson, scored 676 career points and graduated first in program history in career free throws made, third in career assists, and second in career steals
+As a student-athlete at Davidson, scored 676 career points and graduated third in program history in career assists

 Head Coach Record